megaStar277/code-push-server/README.md

 # CodePush Server [source](https://github.com/lisong/code-push-server)

-CodePush Server is a CodePush progam server! microsoft CodePush cloud is slow in China, we can use this to build our's cloud server.
+CodePush Server is a CodePush progam server! microsoft CodePush cloud is slow in China, we can use this to build our's.
 I use [qiniu](http://www.qiniu.com/) to store the files, because it's simple and quick!
 Or you can use local storage, just modify config.js file, it's simple configure.

 ## EXAMPLE